 This Befana Cake recipe is inspired by the Venetian traditions of Pinza Cake which contain cornmeal, dried fruit, fennel seeds and Grappa.
 Before ovens, it was wrapped in leaves of cabbage and cooked under the hearth!
 I kept the traditional elements of cornmeal (so the cake would be golden as the sun) the “fruits of the earth” (currants, candied ginger & orange peel) and the wild fennel seeds for their sunny aromatic spice.
 But instead of flour, I chose a rustic almond flour (there will be far too much processed white flour this holiday season!) so be warned this is a dense cake!
 You could substitute regular flour instead of the almond flour – same amount.
 I also used honey in place of sugar ( just over half a cup) and tossed in some dried apricots for their bright colour.
 You could also toss in a few cranberries.
 Normally the recipe calls for a splash of Grappa (a tartish brandy) but I had none, so in went my rosehip brandy instead.

 It may not be a classic Venetian Befana Cake – but it’s pretty close to 12th Night Cakes in general.
-In old world traditions, Epiphany Eve is the date of Twelfth Night (the end of Yuletide) a celebration of the rebirth of the sun.
-It was marked by plenty of round, sweet spicy bread-like cakes enriched with dried fruit (and a splash of spirits).
-These circular cakes were symbolic of the growing light and associated with ancient star or sun goddesses whose bright light brought an end to the years darkest period and promised the coming of warmer longer days (You’ll also find more recipes inspired by these cakes in the Winter Edition of Enchanted Living!)
+In old-world traditions, Epiphany Eve is the date of Twelfth Night (the end of Yuletide) a celebration of the rebirth of the sun.
+It was marked by plenty of round, sweet-spicy bread-like cakes enriched with dried fruit (and a splash of spirits).
+These circular cakes were symbolic of the growing light and associated with an ancient star or sun goddesses whose bright light brought an end to the years darkest period and promised the coming of warmer longer days (You’ll also find a recipe for a traditional Jam Cake here in Enchanted Living!)

 The old 12th Night Feast became the Christian Feast of Epiphany, which was held – and still is – in honour of the night the Three Magi found the baby Jesus.
 And that’s what’s so interesting about La Befana.
 Unlike much of the old pagan goddess lore surrounding the winter holidays, Befana remains alive within the Christian traditions (although reworked a bit as a cautionary story).
 Briefly, it goes something like this… the Three Wise Men encounter La Befana riding on a broom, and ask her to join them to see the baby Jesus.
 La Befana refuses- but later she regrets her decision.
 Setting out to bring gifts to the baby Jesus, she cannot find him and instead leaves gifts for children as repentance.